If you look at headlines, you’ll come to discover some startling statistics.

 My argument to that line of thinking has been: savings is meant as a safety net to give you security for unexpected events.
 You need to save in order to lessen the impact of these events and to achieve goals.

 Pay yourself first.
-This is one of those personal finance rules you’ll hear repeated over and over.
-There’s a lot of truth to this financial tip.
+This is a personal finance rule you’ve heard repeated many times.
 Every payday you must pay yourself first.
 You pay yourself first by transferring small amounts of money into a savings account.
-Start with a rainy day fund.
-The amount you transfer can start at $10 and adjust as you change your spending habits.
+Start with a rainy day fund with a $400 goal.

 Find money to save.
 Start by reducing the amount of money that is going out.
-Cut your expenses and lower your monthly bills.
+Spend less, lower your expenses and cut your monthly bills.
 You can do this by canceling or negotiating for better terms.
 Consider looking for alternative services too.
 For example, when you reduce your cell phone bill by $10, you now have $10 to put into a savings account.
-Additionally, look at ways to increase income.
-Ask for a raise at work or start a side hustle to earn or make income.

 Have a budget.
-You’ve heard this before and budgeting doesn’t seem at all fun.
-But it can be when done correctly.
+Budgeting is fun and helpful when done correctly.
 Budgeting helps you allocate your money to things you value.
-It makes you more accountable.
+It makes you more accountable to your goals.
 When you know how much money is coming in and where it’s going, you’ll make better spending decisions.
 A budget doesn’t have to be complicated.
 Remember, a budget is how you’ll spend your money today and how much you’ll save for future expenses.

 How to use budgeting to save more money

-The budgeting process can be tedious but extremely helpful in managing money and reaching financial freedom.
-Here’s how to use budgeting to find money in your current situation.
+Here’s how to use budgeting to find money in your current situation:

 - Calculate your income and expenses.